geosolutions-it/doc-geonode/001_overview_and_ref/004_django_overview/getting_started_w_django.rst

 * Each model is a Python class that subclasses ``django.db.models.Model``.
 * Each attribute of the model represents a database field.
-* With all of this, Django gives you an automatically-generated database-access API; see :ref:`Making queries`.
+* With all of this, Django gives you an automatically-generated database-access API; see :ref:`making_queries`.

 Quick example
 .............